hashicorp/terraform-provider-google/website/docs/r/dialogflow_cx_flow.html.markdown

   Flow.transition_routes.trigger_fulfillment.messages
   Flow.transition_routes.trigger_fulfillment.conditional_cases
   If not specified, the agent's default language is used.
 Many languages are supported.
 Note: languages must be enabled in the agent before they can be used.

+* `is_default_start_flow` - (Optional) Marks this as the [Default Start Flow](https://cloud.google.com/dialogflow/cx/docs/concept/flow#start) for an agent.
+When you create an agent, the Default Start Flow is created automatically.
+The Default Start Flow cannot be deleted; deleting the `google_dialogflow_cx_flow` resource does nothing to the underlying GCP resources.

+~> Avoid having multiple `google_dialogflow_cx_flow` resources linked to the same agent with `is_default_start_flow = true` because they will compete to control a single Default Start Flow resource in GCP.

 <a name="nested_transition_routes"></a>The `transition_routes` block supports: